 Here are two great safety tips from our long-time reader and RVer George Bliss in Saskatchewan, Canada:

-After my 2-year-old grandson managed to open the screen door and fall out of the trailer (thankfully, he wasn’t hurt), I looked for various methods to latch, bolt or pin the screen door so it wouldn’t open accidentally again.
-Sometimes the simplest solution is the most obvious.
-When the outside door is open, just move the grab handle in front of the screen door to prevent opening.
-It’s easy for an adult to open from inside or outside and no further worries about injuries.
-This of course is only necessary when small children are in the RV.
+Two: After my 2-year-old grandson managed to open the screen door and fall out of the trailer (thankfully, he wasn’t hurt), I looked for various methods to latch, bolt or pin the screen door so it wouldn’t open accidentally again.